14. Multiple Regression and Model Specification

 1.423601 1.674397 1.585055

-It may be that not all variables retained after the VIF screen are needed to explain the response.
-We can therefore use forward selection to identify the most parsimonious model within this reduced candidate set.
+Still, not all three predictors retained after VIF screening may be needed to explain the response.
+I use forward stepwise AIC to identify the most parsimonious model within the reduced candidate set.

 mod1 <- stepAIC(